naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Shocked: Uh...

-Scruffy: Be back in a few minutes.
+Scruffy Happy: Be back in a few minutes.

 %VROOOM.
 Scruffy takes off like a car!